flairNLP/fundus/docs/1_getting_started.md

 # initialize the crawler for news publishers based in the US
 crawler = Crawler(PublisherCollection.us)

-# crawl 2 articles and print
+# crawl one article from each publisher based in the us and print it
 for article in crawler.crawl(max_articles=1):
     print(article)
 ````